charithmadhuranga/filmpisso-extensions/CONTRIBUTING-JS.md

 ## Prerequisites

-Before starting please have installed the recent desktop version of the mangayomi application preferably or if you want with a tablet too.
+Before starting please have installed the recent desktop version of the filmpisso application preferably or if you want with a tablet too.

 ### Writing your extension